-If an initiator receives a SHUTDOWN QUEUE control request that identifies a queue for which a final ORB has already been signaled it shall take no action other than to return a successful completion response to the target.
+If an initiator receives a SHUTDOWN QUEUE control request that identifies a queue for which a final ORB has already been signaled it shall take no action.

-No special action is required of a target when a initiator signals a final ORB at roughly the same time as the target issued a SHUTDOWN QUEUE request.
-The unordered, split transaction properties of Serial Bus make it impossible for the target to distinguish this situation from a delay in the return of the completion response for the control request.
+No action is required of a target when a initiator signals a final ORB at roughly the same time as the target issued a SHUTDOWN QUEUE request.
+The unordered, split transaction properties of Serial Bus make it impossible for the target to distinguish this situation from a delay in the receipt of the SHUTDOWN QUEUE request.